icco/bloomFilter/README.md

 Monetization?
 I'm thinking of using the same pay system that [pinboard.in][] uses.
 It seems to work, although I might put a ceiling on it...

-As for notHn, I'm seriously worried about the design by commitee issues that could come about.
+As for notHn, I'm seriously worried about the "design by commitee" issues that could come about.
 I'm going to implement this and throw the code at them, and see what they think.

 [Rails For Zombies]: http://railsforzombies.org
 [Al3x's Post]: http://al3x.net/2011/02/22/solving-the-hacker-news-problem.html